-Ms. Wolff has long been involved in public education as an advocate, writer, educator, and active public school parent.
-From 2000-2005, she served as director of policy development of the Campaign for Fiscal Equity (CFE), where she played a critical role in bringing the public voice into policy development.
-Her work with the Sound Basic Education Task Force on Accountability helped guide recent school funding legislation in New York State.
-Among other works, she is author of the series, In Evidence: Policy Reports from the CFE Trial.
+Wolff has long been involved in public education as an advocate, writer, educator, and active public school parent.
+From 2000-2005, she served as director of policy development of the Campaign for Fiscal Equity (CFE), where her work with the Sound Basic Education Task Force helped guide school-funding legislation in New York State.
 Prior to CFE, she wrote widely on public school issues for the Public Education Association and, for many years, authored a monthly column on public education for the award-winning online news journal Gotham Gazette.
+Wolff is a longtime board member and former board chair of the Children’s Museum of the Arts and parent of two NYC public school graduates.
+She has a B.A. from Brown University and an M.A. from New York University.

 Oluwaseun Animashaun is the Policy Associate at ACCESS.
 She graduated from Harvard College in 2014 with a B.A. in History and Literature and a Teacher’s License for 5th – 12th grade History.
 Prior to her time with Access, Oluwaseun was involved with youth nonprofit and education work.
 She was a co-chair of Youth in Action and a founding Steering Committee member for Youth 4 Change Alliance – both nonprofits/coalitions dedicated to youth development and civic engagement – in Providence, RI.
 She was a writer of Providence’s Youth Bill of Rights, which has since become a pivotal organizing platform.
 As an undergraduate, she worked as a tutor and as a student-teacher for public school students as well as led several on-campus organizations.